Legal.us LLC

 Most rent-to-own agreements include items like the following:

-When entering a rent-to-own situation, you must ensure your agreement is in writing.
+You must ensure your agreement is in writing when entering a rent-to-own situation.
 Failure to do so can result in litigation, lost deals, and frustration.

 As a responsible landlord, you can ensure your deal is in writing with our rent-to-own agreement.
 Let us help you customize your form that fits your needs.